ArctosDB/documentation-wiki/_documentation/locality.markdown

 # Maintenance

 Duplicate localities are automatically merged, and unused localities are automatically deleted.
-A Locality Nickname will prevent both of these actions and should be used in pre-created localities.
-Please remove nickname from any localities which you no longer intend to use.
+A Locality Name will prevent both of these actions and should be used in pre-created localities.
+Please remove Name from any localities which you no longer intend to use.

 ## Edit this Documentation